Print

 Pre-Employment Testing

-Applicants selected for certain safety-sensitive University jobs must consent to pre-employment drug testing as a condition of employment.
+Applicants selected for certain safety-sensitive University jobs must consent to pre-employment controlled substances testing as a condition of employment.
 This includes applicants who are already University employees, and who are seeking transfer into a position requiring testing.
 Such tests may include (but are not limited to) urine and/or blood analysis.
 Any positive test will be confirmed as required under applicable regulations.
-When a negative result is required, such as in a pre-employment testing, a cancelled result will result in a re-test.
-Confirmed positive drug test results that cannot be substantiated by medical evidence of legitimate drug use as determined by a licensed Medical Review Officer, or refusal to be tested, will be grounds for disqualification.
-Applicants disqualified for service will not be eligible for University employment until six months have passed from their notice of disqualification.
-The University will request information from previous employers regarding any positive drug test results and any refusals to be tested within the past two years.
+When a negative result is required, such as in a pre-employment testing, a canceled result will result in a re-test.
+Confirmed positive controlled substance test results that cannot be substantiated by medical evidence of legitimate use as determined by a licensed Medical Review Officer, or refusal to be tested, will be grounds for disqualification.
+Individuals disqualified will not be eligible to serve in a safety sensitive position unless they can prove that they have successfully completed the return-to-duty process as outlined by the Federal Motor Carrier Safety Administration (FMCSA).
+Pre-employment queries will be ran through the FMCSA Clearinghouse to determine if any controlled substance or alcohol violation exist.

 Reasonable Suspicion Testing

-When a supervisor has reason to believe the employee may be under the influence of alcohol (including medications containing alcohol) or controlled substances, and may not be able to meet established performance standards, thereby placing the employee and/or others at risk of injury or loss, the supervisor should make arrangements for the employee to receive an appropriate test as soon as possible.
-The following conditions, though non-exclusive, are signs of possible drug or alcohol misuse, and may be considered by a trained supervisor in deciding to have an employee tested:
+When a supervisor has reason to believe the employee may be under the influence of alcohol (including medications containing alcohol) or controlled substances, and may not be able to meet established performance standards, thereby placing the employee and/or others at risk of injury or loss, the supervisor will contact the designated employee representative (DER) for consultation on immediate testing requirements.

-Behavior observed by a trained supervisor or performance impairment should be documented by the supervisor and reviewed by the Executive Director of Human Resources or designee prior to referral for testing.
-Employees referred for testing will be escorted by a member of supervision/management or designee for testing within two hours; the supervisor/management will make arrangements for the employee to be transported home following testing.
-Employees who do not submit to the test will be subject to disciplinary actions up to and including discharge.
+Employees referred for testing will be escorted by a member of supervision/management or DER for testing within two hours of observed behavior.
+If not able to conduct the test within 2 hours, the test should be completed within 8 hours, but the supervisor should make note of the reason for the delay.
+The supervisor/management will make arrangements for the employee to be transported home following testing.
+Employees who do not submit to the test will be removed from their safety-sensitive position and be subject to disciplinary actions up to and including discharge.

 Random Testing

-Each year at least 10% of all affected employees must be randomly selected and tested for alcohol and 50% tested for drugs.
-The random selection methodology will be determined by the University as deemed appropriate to assure that each individual has an equal chance of being tested each time.
+Each year at least 10% of all affected employees must be randomly selected and tested for alcohol and 50% tested for controlled substances.
+The random selection methodology will be determined by a Third Party Administrator.
 Employees must present themselves for testing within one hour of selection or be subject to appropriate disciplinary action up to and including discharge.

 Post Accident Testing